leidegre/leidegre.github.com/_posts/2013-05-07-game-development.md

 It wasn't until the next day I discovered that the post was a two years old.
 I thought I'd publish some of my own observations on what might be different, at well managed development studio, as supposed to your average software company and why that is.

-> I have to agree with what some already have managed to say so well.
-I don't think you get it, but you can get an idea if you get to know the right people.
->
 > First, there are people who know the industry and there are those who don't.
 The people I'm talking about have been around awhile and are among the most respectful and insightful people I've had the opportunity to learn from or know of.
 These are the people that give great presentations at conferences such as GDC and help the industry move forward as a whole.
 >
 > With this in mind (and mind you, I'm not one of these people) I'd like to share some of the things that I've found to come into stark contrast with my existing beliefs as a more traditional software engineer.